deadlydog/PowerShell.ScriptModuleRepositoryTemplate/src/ScriptModuleRepositoryTemplate/TemplateRepoFiles/ReadMe.md

 > [!IMPORTANT]
 > If you've made it this far, your repository is now ready for use! 🎉
+>
-> You may delete this and all of the content above and commit any changes you've made.
+> You may delete and all of this file's content above this message and commit any changes you've made.

 # __NewModuleName__ PowerShell Module